Bangaon

-Bangaon is a city and a municipality in North 24 Parganas district in the state of West Bengal, India.
+Bangaon is a city and a municipality of North 24 Parganas district in the Indian state of West Bengal.
 It is the headquarters of the Bangaon subdivision.

 Geography

 Location

 Bangaon is located at 23.07°N 88.82°E. It has an average elevation of 7 metres (22 feet).
 Arsenic contamination is a major concern in this area.

 Area overview

-The area shown in the map was a part of Jessore district from 1883.
-At the time of Partition of Bengal (1947) the Radcliffe Line placed the police station areas of Bangaon and Gaighata of Jessore district in India and the area was made a part of 24 Parganas district.
+The area situated beside the Ichamati River shown in the map was a part of Jessore district from 1883.
+At the time of Partition of Bengal (1947), the Radcliffe Line placed the police station areas of Bangaon and Gaighata of Jessore district in India and the area was made a part of 24 Parganas district.
 The renowned novelist, Bibhutibhushan Bandopadhyay (of Pather Panchali fame) belonged to this area and many of his writings portray his experience in the area.
 It is a flat plain located in the lower Ganges Delta.
-In the densely populated area, 16.33% of the population lives in the urban areas and 83.67% lives in the rural areas.
+In the densely populated area, 16.33% of the population lives in the urban area and 83.67% in rural areas.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.